rfakhouri/cicdepresentations/handson/managing-secrets.md

 # Managing Secrets Hands On Lab

-In this lab you will see how easy it is to find secrets in a project in GitHub
+In this lab you will see how easy it is to find secrets in a project in GitHub as well as how to integrate a secret scanner into your pipeline to try to prevent it from happening again.

-## Scanning for secrets in GitHub
+## Part 1 Scanning for secrets in GitHub

 0. Download GitRob from the GitRob GitHub site
 0. Create a GitHub Personal Access Token instructions are here: https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line